kubernetes/examples/staging/volumes/scaleio/README.md

       storage: 10Gi
 ```

-Note the `spec:storageClassName` entry which specifies the name of the perviously defined StorageClass `sio-small` .
+Note the `spec:storageClassName` entry which specifies the name of the previously defined StorageClass `sio-small` .

 Next, deploy the PVC file.
 This step will cause the Kubernetes ScaleIO plugin to create the volume in the storage system.
 ```